Best CRM Software to Use

 To learn more, read our Zoho CRM review

-The key appeal of Hubspot is that it starts by offering the basic CRM for free, with virtually no limits on users or features for the basic CRM for following up on leads, opportunities, and tracking your customer database.
+The key appeal of Hubspot is also its biggest differentiation from Salesforce: it starts by offering the basic CRM for free, with virtually no limits on users or features for the basic CRM for following up on leads, opportunities, and tracking your customer database.
 The company prides itself on offering a product that takes “minutes to learn”, and provides a dashboard with an at-a-glance view for all ongoing deals.
 It also integrates with Gmail and Outlook to easily pull in email data for better visibility of customer interactions within your organization.
 For any business that needs to go beyond the basic CRM, Hubspot offers additional CRM-related platforms called hubs for one-to-one marketing, sales (beyond the basic CRM), and customer service.
 All of these hubs have free tiers; however, the added features that most businesses would want require a monthly subscription.

 Check out our full Hubspot Free CRM review for more

 Microsoft’s newest mission is to bring its software to every platform with seamless integration between its various products, and the company’s CRM, Microsoft Dynamics, is no exception.
 If your company already lives and breathes the Microsoft platform with products such as Office 365 and Outlook for email, then the Dynamics CRM can make a lot of sense.
 Microsoft also offers some unique tools that go beyond the CRM within the Dynamics umbrella of services, including platforms for finance and operations and talent recruiting, as well as services we’ve seen elsewhere such as customer service and marketing platforms.
 Dynamics is also a good platform if you’ve been wanting to try out Microsoft HoloLens as a business tool, since it integrates with that as well.
 Dynamics feels very much like a tool that is ideal for large enterprises and active medium-sized businesses, but may be overkill for smaller companies.